Skip to main content

 Increases range of motion

 Foam rolling before a workout can reduce stiffness and help your body feel more limber.
-As mentioned, foam rolling signals the parasympathetic nervous system to relax the muscles and tendons you are rolling.
+As mentioned previously, foam rolling signals the parasympathetic nervous system to relax the muscles and tendons you are working on.
 As these tissues relax, the fibers move from a contracted state to an elongated state.
 This can increase the range of motion around the joint the muscles control, improving mobility and optimizing motion.

 Increases circulation

-If you have an injury or are sore after a workout, foam rolling can help encourage the removal of inflammatory waste products, flushing these tissues with fresh nutrients and circulating out toxins.
+If you have an injury or if you are sore after a workout, foam rolling can help encourage the removal of inflammatory waste products, flushing these tissues with fresh nutrients and circulating out toxins.

 Warm up muscles